Expium/web-forms-for-jira/readme.md

 projectKey - Either a string, or a function that takes the inquiry object and returns a string that is the key for the project that you want the form to create items in

+onSubmit - A function that, if provided, will be called when the form is submitted.